olson-sean-k/nym/README.md

 that are inserted around the matching text when the capture is non-empty.
 Substitutions also specify alternative text, which is used if the capture is empty.
-This is useful when a pattern may not be present and an explicit replacement or optional delimeter is desired in the destination path.
+This is useful when a pattern may not be present and an explicit replacement or optional delimiter is desired in the destination path.

 Substitutions follow capture identifiers beginning with a question mark `?` and followed by a prefix, a postfix, and an alternative separated by colons `:`.
 For